-Saved Filter Favourites
+Saved Favourites

 This feature is intentionally shipped as a contrib app so projects that do not need it do not have to carry its model, migration, or UI surface.